 When to climb

+This isn’t like rock climbing in San Diego, where you can essentially do it year-round.
 This is the Northeast so your best bet is Fall.
 There are no bugs, the days are warm, and you have that quintessential sea of color change.
 Spring is a good choice, though it can be a bit weepy.
 Summer is climbable, but it can be hot and humid.
-In the winter, most climbers pick up their tools and head to the Catskills or the Adirondacks, that underexplored gem, for ice climbing.
+Some climbers prefer to head over to try some rock climbing in Canada.
+In the winter, most climbers pick up their tools and head to the Catskills or go do some frozen waterfall climbing in the Adirondacks.

 Both the Trapps, Near Trapps, and Millbrook have guidebooks.
 For the Trapps/Near Trapps, a digital version by the crew over at GunksApps is the most common.
 In addition to portability, the app offers easy-to-read topos, good route and descent descriptions, and, extremely useful for the visiting climber, a GPS function.
 For those traditionalists who like jotting down beta on paper, the gold-standard has been the portable Dick Williams series, while the GunksApps team has added a beautifully-illustrated print version to the mix just last year.
 You can pick these up at the climbing store in town, Rock and Snow.
 You can also find Mohonk Preserve Trail Maps at the Visitor Center.

 Where to grab extra gear

 Ah, the iconic Rock and Snow, a for-climbers-by-climbers haunt that is an East Coast gear shop staple.
 Come in for the latest climbing widget and leave with a dozen tall tales of death-defying runouts and mythological secret crags.
 Plus, all the gear you could possibly need.

 My short film, Conserve, made in partnership with Patagonia and the GCC, focuses on climber impact here in the Gunks.